contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.3.1 Who May Perform a Civil Marriage

-When permitted by local law, the following currently serving Church leaders may act in their calling to perform a civil marriage ceremony: stake president, mission president, district president, bishop, or branch president.
+When permitted by local law, the following currently serving Church leaders may act in their calling to perform a civil marriage ceremony: mission president, stake president, district president, bishop, and branch president.

+These Church officers may only perform a civil marriage for a man and a woman when all of the following conditions apply:

+* The bride or the groom is a member of the Church.
+* Either the bride’s or the groom’s membership record is in the Church unit over which the officer presides.
+* The Church officer is legally authorized to officiate at a civil marriage in the jurisdiction where the marriage will take place.

 Latter-day Saint chaplains on active military duty may perform civil marriages without prior approval.
 Chaplains who are assigned to Reserve or National Guard units must receive prior approval from the Church’s Military Relations and Chaplain Services Division to perform a civil marriage.